python/devguide/documenting.rst

 Ask for help on the doc-sig mailing list about creating an appropriate repository.
-Using a tool like transifex can help keeping them in sync.
+Using a tool like transifex can help keep translations in sync.

 My git hierarchy does not match yours, can I keep it?